 11. If step 4 was performed, the SL Server UE may send a SLPP Request Location Information message to UE1 as described in clause 7.11.2.3 if the ranging/positioning result determination is performed by the SL Server UE.

-12. If step 4 was performed, the SL Server UE may request location information for UEs 2 to n using the Supplementary RSPP Location Information Transfer Procedure if the ranging/positioning result determination is performed by the SL Server UE.
-The Supplementary RSPP Location Information Transfer messages may include embedded SLPP Request Location Information messages for UEs 2 to n together with their Application Layer IDs.
+12. If step 4 was performed, the SL Server UE may request location information for UEs 2 to n using the Supplementary RSPP Procedure if the ranging/positioning result determination is performed by the SL Server UE.
+The Supplementary RSPP messages may include embedded SLPP Request Location Information messages for UEs 2 to n together with their Application Layer IDs.

 13. UE1 may send a request for sidelink location information to UEs 2 to n using the SLPP Location Information Transfer procedure described in clause 7.11.2.3.
 If step 12 was performed, the SLPP Location Information Request message includes the information received from the SL Server UE at step 12.